IceBerge421/markdown-cv/index.md

 **Berge, PS**.
 (Forthcoming April 2022).
 “LET ALL PARTAKE IN THE SUFFERING”: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix.
 In *Proceedings of the Digital Games Research Association*.
 DiGRA 2022, Guadalajara, Mexico.
 (Accepted for publication and presentation).

 <span id="printPageButton">`2021`</span>
 **Berge, PS**.
 (2021).
 Monster Power.
 Rebel Heart.
 Gay Sword.
 Queer Structures and Narrative Possibility in PbtA Tabletop Roleplaying Games.
 In A. Mitchell & M. Vosmeer (Eds.), *Interactive Storytelling* (pp. 179–192).
-Springer International Publishing. [https://doi.org/10.1007/978-3-030-92300-6_16](https://doi.org/10.1007/978-3-030-92300-6_16) *Most downloaded paper of the International Conference on Interactive Digital Storytelling 2021 Proceedings.*
+Springer International Publishing. [https://doi.org/10.1007/978-3-030-92300-6_16](https://doi.org/10.1007/978-3-030-92300-6_16)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Most downloaded paper of the *International Conference on Interactive Digital Storytelling* 2021 Proceedings.

 <span id="printPageButton">`2021`</span>
 **Berge, PS**.
 (August, 2021).
 “Rotten and Possessed: Control and Hellblade: Senua’s Sacrifice as Models of Outmersive Game Design”.
 In *Proceedings of the 32nd ACM Conference on Hypertext and Social Media (HT ’21)*.
 Association for Computing Machinery, New York, NY, USA, 35–44. [https://doi.org/10.1145/3465336.3475094](https://doi.org/10.1145/3465336.3475094)